 Financial Conduct Authority (FCA) The statutory body responsible for conduct of business regulation and supervision of UK authorised firms.
 Impairment The term impairment is usually associated with a long-lived asset that has a fair market value less than the historical cost (or book value) of the asset.
 Impaired loans Loans where there is objective evidence that an impairment event has occurred, meaning that the Society does not expect to collect all the contractual cash flows or expect to collect them later than they are contractually due.
 Impaired loans are defined as those which are more than three months in arrears or in possession.
 However other indicators of impairment may result in provisioning for losses.
 Internal Capital Adequacy Assessment Process (ICAAP) The Society's own assessment of the levels of capital that it needs to hold in respect of its regulatory capital requirements for risks it faces under a business as usual scenario including stress events.
-Individual liquidity adequacy assessment (ILAA) The Society's own assessment of the liquidity resources it requires in order to remain within the risk tolerances it has set.
+Individual liquidity adequacy assessment Process (ILAAP) The Society's own assessment of the liquidity resources it requires in order to remain within the risk tolerances it has set.
 This will include an evaluation of potential stresses based on multiple market environments.
 Institutions Treasury assets with financial institutions such as banks and building societies.
 Leverage Ratio The ratio of Tier 1 capital divided by the total exposures which includes on and off balance sheet items.
 Loan to value (LTV) LTV expresses the amount of a mortgage as a percentage of the value of the property.
 Market risk The risk that movements in market risk factors, including foreign exchange rates, interest rates, credit spreads and customer-driven factors will create potential losses or decrease the value of the Society balance sheet.
 Minimum capital requirement The minimum amount of regulatory capital that a financial institution must hold to meet the Basel III Pillar 1 requirements for credit, market and operational risk.
 Multilateral Development Banks Treasury assets with Multilateral Development banks.
 These are also knows as supranational institutions.
 Operational risk The risk of loss arising from inadequate or failed internal processes, people and systems, or from external events.
 Other items Other assets not included in other definitions.
 Past due items Loans which are 90 days or more in arrears.
 Permanent interest bearing shares (PIBS) Unsecured, deferred shares of the Society that are a form of Additional Tier 1 capital.
 PIBS rank behind the claims of all depositors, payables and investing members of the Society.
 PIBS are also known as subscribed capital.
-Provisions Amounts set aside to cover incurred losses associated with credit risks.
-Prudential Regulation Authority (PRA) The statutory body responsible for the prudential supervision of banks, building societies, insurers and small number of significant investment firms in the UK.
-The PRA is a subsidiary of the Bank of England.
+Pillar 1 The parts of CRD IV which set out the minimum capital requirements for credit, market and operational risk.
+Pillar 2 Those aspects of CRD IV which set out the process by which the Society should review its overall capital adequacy and the processes under which the regulators/ supervisors evaluate how well financial institutions are assessing their risks and take appropriate actions in response to the institutions' assessments.

-10. Glossary
+13. Glossary